HungLe2511/PySpark-for-Beginner/README.md

 - Resilient Distributed Datasets(RDD), Data Frame(DF), Spark SQL;
 - How spark work :
   - Spark operators
-  - cluster, worker node, driver node, executor, partition, stage, task;
+  - cluster, worker node, driver node, executor, partition, stage, task:
+    - how many of executor for each node?
+    - how job split for each node?
     - how data splitted?
   - wide transformation and narrow transformation, shuffle?
 - Code example and spark UI;
 - Spark performance optimization methods;